Owlet Smart Sock

 sequence:

-# Then in Google Home, expose the script and say:
+# In Google Home, expose these scripts, then say:

 # "Hey Google, turn on Log diaper change"